-But, maybe it's just because they were overwhelmed in their life and busy.
-Maybe it's simply because they forgot.
-Maybe it's because, during this Coronavirus time, they've pulled off of being online and are trying to focus with their family.
-I don't know those reasons.
+But, maybe it’s just because they were overwhelmed in their life and busy.
+Maybe it’s simply because they forgot.
+Maybe it’s because they’ve pulled off of being online and are trying to focus on their family.
+I don’t know those reasons.
 And I can choose what to believe.

 Another thinking error is predicting the future.
 Oh, no one is going to be able to sign up for my email list.
 No one.
 Well, I don’t know that.
 I could have sat there and been depressed about that and frustrated instead of digging in and tackling the problem and figuring out people were being able to sign up for my email list.
 I just needed to send out the emails manually for a short period of time.

 Stop making things a bigger deal than they really are

 Third thinking error and this is a big one for me, blowing things out of proportion.
 Oh, that was a total failure.
 Really, it really wasn’t.
 I’m going to show you why in just a minute.
 But, my launch was anything but a total failure.
 But again, we get to choose.
 We get to choose what we believe.